seamplex/fino/README.md

 If you are impatient to run Fino, open a terminal in any GNU/Linux box (may be a VirtualBox box) and run:

 ```
+sudo apt-get install curl m4 make autoconf automake findutils gcc git wget libgsl0-dev
 curl https://www.seamplex.com/fino/get.sh | sh
 ```

+You might need to use a different package manager if your distribution is not [Debian](http://www.debian.org)-based.
-Make sure you have `curl` installed and if you are behind a proxy, that both `http_proxy` and `https_proxy` are properly set.
+If you are behind a proxy, make sure that both `http_proxy` and `https_proxy` are properly set.
 If you get any error, either

  a.
 See the detailed explanation in [INSTALL](INSTALL.md)
  b.
 Ask for help in the mailing list at <https://groups.google.com/a/seamplex.com/forum/#!forum/wasora>

 If these instructions are non-sense to you, go directly to point b.

 # Features